History of ABC Radio (Australia): 2000s

 Throughout the 2000s, ABC Radio continued to upgrade its studio and transmitter facilities.
 The ABC attracted large audiences for its non-commercial radio coverage of the 2000 Summer Olympics, with a range of programming across its various networks.
 All networks celebrated 100 years of radio in 2001 with special broadcasts marking the event and a limited edition CD released, with highlights of the ABC's output since 1932.

 ABC NewsRadio began streaming its news programming online while its radio network broadcast parliament in 2002 - amongst the first of the corporation's radio networks to offer live, exclusive, streaming online.
-The service also expanded into the Gold Coast - the first new coverage area for the network in five years.
+The service also expanded into the Gold Coast – the first new coverage area for the network in five years.
 In 2009 ABC Radio switched on DAB+ services, relaying its main channels and progressively launched new digital channels over subsequent years.

 2010s

 Around 2010, ABC NewsRadio became the full name of what had been "ABC NewsRadio on the Parliamentary and News Network".)

 The ABC Radio app was launched in 2012, to be replaced by the ABC Listen app in September 2017, which included 45 ABC radio stations and audio networks.

+Organisation

-There was an organisational restructure of the ABC in 2017–18.
+ABC Radio and Regional Content was the division of the Australian Broadcasting Corporation responsible for radio output and regional content.
+This was later shortened to simply ABC Radio There was an organisational restructure of the ABC in 2017–18.